azuwey/solid-eureka/README.md

 Now you should be able to access the application at `http://localhost:3000`.

-## Tech stack

-- Prisma with PostgreSQL
-- Typescript
-- Next.JS
-- React
-- Tailwind
-- SWR

 ## Taught process

-Since the application needed two parts a back-end and a front-end I choose to use Next.JS because it's fairly easy to do these two things using it.

-First I design the front-end part of the application with Tailwind, and made use of the mobile first breakpoint system, after that because I already knew what fields I'm going to need it was pretty easy to implement the back-end side of things.
+I choose to use Next.js to solve the challenge, because it is easy to implement both the front-end and the back-end side of the application with only using one framework.

+On the back-end side of things, as the problem required for the `/nat` endpoint, I used `fetch` to `GET` the data from `randomuser.me` API, after that I aggregate the data into one object, after that I query the database to get all the voting data and change include it on the above mention object and in the last step I send it to the client as `JSON`.

+The other endpoint is the `/vote` this responsible to store a new vote in the database.

+On the database side of things, I design a very small database only with one table called `Nationality`, this has two plus one field, on of these field is called `abbreviation`, this stores the `nat` field from the API as a unique uppercase string, the other one is `voteCount`, as the name suggest this stores the number of votes, and the last one is the `id`, as the name suggest this a unique identification number.

+On the front-end side of thing I choose to use Tailwind because it's a framework-agnostic css framework with great mobile-first support.

-On the back-end side first I implemented the `/nat` endpoint which make use of the 3rd party `randomuser.me` API.
-After that I implemented the `/vote` end-point, and I designed in a way, that it can basically use any variation of the `abbreviation` because it only depends on what the client sends to this end-point.
-On the front-end part I used optimistic data update for the vote, because this way we don't have to wait for the server to answer our client, but the UI can update with the new data.
+To query the data from the API I used SWR, because it doesn't need a lot of setup, and it has optimistic update functionality, this is useful in the application, because we don't need to block the UI while we wait for the API to answer our request, and still update the UI with the correct data.

-## Database

-The database is pretty small, there are only two fields:

-- `abbreviation`: this stores the `nat` field from the API as uppercase string
-- `voteCount`: as the name suggest this stores the number of votes

-The migrations can be found under the [`prisma/migrations`](/prisma/migrations) folder.
+I choose to use container - presentation pattern to separate the data loading logic into a different component than the presentation, so it can be more readable, and it is easier to test it even though I didn't write any test for this application.

 ## Questions

 - When first I have seen the task I was thinking about storing data that come from the `randomuser.me` API, since the seed is always the same, so my question is: is it would have been an acceptable solution to store this data in a database, so not using the `randomuser.me` API only in the seeding process?
 - Do I have to use the `https://randomuser.me/api/?results=300&nat=de,dk,fr,gb&inc=id,gender,name,location,email,dob,picture,nat&seed=flightright` endpoint or is it acceptable to use this: